 In production since the 1940s, PFAS were widely used in manufacturing for their stain, grease, and water-resistant characteristics, leveraging their surfactant properties.
 Their broad applicability led to a widespread use in everything from pizza boxes to firefighting foam.

-Often called ‘forever chemicals’ because of their chemical stability, many PFAS are highly soluble and mobile, meaning they can travel in surface water and groundwater, exposing animal and plant life along the way.
+Many PFAS are highly soluble and mobile, meaning they can travel in surface water and groundwater, exposing animal and plant life along the way.
 Because perfluorinated chemicals are essentially inert, once they enter the environment, they can migrate without degrading.
 This means that PFAS often end up where they shouldn’t be: in drinking water, in biosolids used in agriculture, and accumulating in ecosystems.
-Some PFAS can build up in humans, and its been found that nearly all Americans have measurable PFAS in their blood.
+Some PFAS can build up in humans, and nearly all Americans have measurable PFAS in their blood.

 Regulating PFAS contamination in water supplies

-Action towards regulating the amount of PFAS in drinking water has already begun globally and is likely to accelerate as reports of water contamination rise.
-In the U.S., the Safe Drinking Water Act requires that once every five years the Environmental Protection Agency issues a new list of unregulated contaminants to be monitored.
-This revealed in 2013-2015 that about six million people were drinking PFAS in their water.
-A wider round of testing in 2019 by a non-government entity revealed that the problem is more widespread: almost 200 million Americans had PFAS in their water supply.
-President Biden made a campaign promise to set enforceable limits for PFAS in the Safe Drinking Water Act, prioritize substitutes through procurement, and accelerate toxicity studies and research.
+Action towards regulating the amount of PFAS in drinking water has already begun globally and is likely to accelerate as reports of occurrence rise.
+In the U.S., the Safe Drinking Water Act requires that once every five years the EPA issues a new list of unregulated contaminants to be monitored.
+Testing for 6 PFAS revealed in 2013-2015 that about six million people were drinking some PFAS in their water.
+A wider round of testing and for 29 PFAS is beginning soon as concerns rose that PFAS might be more widespread: almost 200 million Americans may have some PFAS in their drinking water.
+President Biden promised to set enforceable limits for PFAS during his campaign, and, in 2020, the EPA issued a PFAS Strategic Roadmap, focusing on limits on PFAS use, and accelerating toxicity studies and research.

 The U.S. is not alone in taking action.
-Health authorities in Australia were among the first to address the issue, setting health-based guidance on the amount of PFOS and PFOA a person can safely consume in drinking water that is continually reviewed.
+Health authorities in Australia were among the first to address the issue, setting and continually reviewing health-based guidance on the amount of PFOS and PFOA a person can safely consume in drinking water.
 Water authorities across Australia are working with these government agencies to continue to assess the risks from PFAS, with a view to potentially setting up a PFAS Management Framework as regulations tighten.
-The European Parliament formally adopted a revised EU Drinking Water Directive that entered into force in January 2021 that sets a limit for total PFAS concentration, with stricter limits for twenty specified PFAS compounds.
-Member States have 2 years to transpose that into national legislation.
+The European Parliament formally adopted a revised EU Drinking Water Directive that entered into force in January 2021 that sets a limit for total PFAS concentration, with stricter limits for 20 specific PFAS.
+Member States have 2 years to consider that for national legislation.

 Staying ahead of the regulations: what water companies need to do to prepare

-Approaches differ, but there is consensus that to be safe for humans, levels of PFOS and PFOA in drinking water should not exceed concentrations beyond parts per trillion.
-With current technology, that is a steep ask.
+Approaches differ, but there is consensus that to be safe for humans, levels of PFOS and PFOA in drinking water should not exceed concentrations beyond parts per trillion, and the EPA recently issued non-enforcement drinking water limits that are even lower than that.
+With current technology, that is an unachievable ask.

 Managing PFAS contamination poses unique challenges, not least because PFAS are so common.
-Within AECOM, we’ve been assessing PFAS since the early 2000s, when stricter regulations began evolving after the identification of PFOS in polar bear samples in Norway.
-The first systems we devised sought to remove PFAS to safe levels, but today the focus is on methods that destroy PFAS rather than just removing it because of the risks associated with long-term disposal.
+Within AECOM, we’ve been assessing PFAS since the early 2000s, when stricter regulations began evolving.
+The first systems we devised removed PFAS to safe levels, but increasingly, the focus is destroying PFAS because of the risks associated with long-term disposal.

-Because of PFAS resistance to degradation, conventional technologies are stretched to their limit.
+Because some PFAS are highly resistant to degradation, conventional destruction technologies are stretched to their limit.
 Many methods can separate PFAS, but technology isn’t advanced enough to destroy them – yet.
 This is the driver behind our development of DE-FLUORO™, a destructive treatment technology that is currently in development with pilot trials being undertaken this year in the United States and Australia.